Fran-98/pytol/README.md

   <br>
   ⚠️ <strong>Disclaimer</strong> ⚠️
   <br><br>
   <em>This library is a work in progress, some features will not work as intended yet.
-Read the Known Issues section.</em>
+Reading the Known Issues section is recommended.</em>
   <br>
 </h3>